vgorloff/VST3NetSend/README.md

 Now you are ready to build the project from Xcode.

-Once build completed, plugin will be available at `~/Library/Audio/Plug-Ins/VST3/Development/VST3NetSend.vst3`.
+Once build completed, plugin can be found at `~/Library/Audio/Plug-Ins/VST3/Development/VST3NetSend.vst3`.